 Are you curious about the ancient practice of loving kindness meditation?

 Loving kindness meditation is an ancient Buddhist practice I first started practicing many years ago, when I lived as a Zen monk for 13 months.
+It was here where I attended my first Overeating Anonymous meeting!
 Years later, loving kindness meditation has helped me:

 - Quiet my inner critic